Creative Ideas To Utilize Your Bay Window Space

 Enhance rather than cover

 When you use curtains for your bay area, the aim should be to enhance rather than simply cover it up.
 Sheer curtains could would be suitable for the bay area as it allows light to come in and naturally highlight the interior design of your room.
-For example, floor-to-ceiling bay windows are a sophisticated architectural detail that can be highlighted with stylish furniture, which might even help to make a statement from the view outside the house.
+For example, floor-to-ceiling bay and bow windows are a sophisticated architectural detail that can be highlighted with stylish furniture, which might even help to make a statement from the view outside the house.

 Install a banquette